What is Strength Training and why is it important?

-I personally always do multiple set per exercise, and gradually increase volume (weights) or if plateau'd the number of reps and/or sets.
-Without this gradual increase, you will not see improvement.
+I personally always do multiple sets (2-5) per exercise, and gradually increase the volume (weights/reps/sets).
+Without this gradual increase- termed progressive overload, you will not see improvement.
 I tend to do a pyramid system (warm up with light weights and make my way up to my working weight, adding on a little extra weight with each set).

-Another personal favorite.
-Supersets are great for burning out the target muscle group or for saving time when you're in a rush by performing agonist/antagonist exercises.
-An example of doing supersets involving antagonists is performing biceps curls followed by tricep extensions back to back for 8-12 reps each time without rest in between.
-This is really popular amongst bodybuilders who compete.
+Another personal favorite, especially when on a time crunch.
+Supersets are great for burning out the target muscle group or for saving time when you're in a rush by performing agonist/antagonist exercises with no rest.
+An example of doing supersets is performing biceps curls followed by tricep extensions back to back for 8-12 reps each time without rest in between.

 The split-routine system is very popular and effective.
 This involves working out different muscle groups on different days.
 This can be as simple as upper body vs lower body or can be even more specific (chest, shoulders, arm, legs) on separate days depending on the number of days you exercise per week.

 You can either perform each exercise performing all sets before moving on to the next exercise (horizontal loading) or perform one exercise after the other until you completed the template and repeat from the beginning until you've completed all sets (vertical loading).

 There are so many types of weight training exercises that can either be compound (ie. working multiple muscle groups at once) or isolating exercises.
 Here are some compound exercises that are probably the MOST beneficial and should be incorporated in your exercise routine.
 These also happen to be the ones that many women feel intimidated by, but don't fret.
 Your time has come to conquer these movements!